Ohom1/Ohom1/README.md

-# 👋 Hi, I'm Ohom Karnath Dubey
+# 👋 Hi, I'm Omkarnath Dubey

 I'm a **Software Developer** and **Java Developer** with a passion for creating innovative web and mobile applications.
 Currently, I'm exploring various aspects of digital marketing, SEO, and payment gateways.